altermarkive/training/machine-learning-engineering/machine-learning-engineering.md

 ---

-- High bias means the model is too simple (underfitting)
+- High bias means the model is too simple (underfitting); accuracy
-- High variance means it is too sensitive to training data (overfitting)
+- High variance means it is too sensitive to training data (overfitting); precision

 ---